ncmdev/sdk/superwidget/README.md

 If you are going to render multiple widgets on a single page, then you should use this simple button implementation, which is much more lightweight than the above examples and will not hamper performance.
 To see an example of a use case where the simple button should be used, go to [wheretowatch.com](http://wheretowatch.com) and hover over movie and TV show posters to see them in action.

-This is done using the GWI.showButton(element, options) function.
-GWI.showButton takes two parameters, a required DOM element to be replaced by the widget, and a javascript object of options.
+This is done by setting the render attribute to 'simple-button'.

 Required options:
 - type - 'movie', 'show', 'season', or 'episode'